LLNL/zfp/docs/source/installation.rst

   64-bit signed and unsigned integer types and their literal suffixes.
   Platforms on which :code:`long int` is 32 bits wide may require :code:`long long int` as type and :code:`ll` as suffix.
-These macros are primarily relevant when compiling in C89 mode.
+These macros are relevant **only** when compiling in C89 mode.
+When compiling in C99 mode, integer types are taken from :file:`stdint.h`.
   Defaults: :code:`long int`, :code:`l`, :code:`unsigned long int`, and
   :code:`ul`, respectively.